 The way a lot of people memorise stuff is to make a long list of prompts, then repeatedly run down the list checking that they can recall each item.
 This is how I started off memorising Chinese characters.
 I lasted about two days.

-This method is outrageously slow and inefficient.
+This method is quite slow and inefficient.
 Even if you’ve only got 100 items on your list (and character lists will run into the thousands within a year or two of study), and there’s just one item you don’t know, you have to go through the entire list to find it.

 Spaced learning: a better way